 During 2012, the Organization received \$335,100 from the Charlotte Housing Authority that is required to be maintained in separate bank accounts as an operating reserve.
 The Organization may utilize the funds only with permission of the Charlotte Housing Authority and must pay it back when feasible.
 There is no deadline on the time period in which the funds must be paid back.
 In the event of the disposition of the related property, which is not contemplated, the funds must be transferred to the new owner.
-The balance of these cash accounts was approximately \$122,000, of which all is restricted, at June 30, 2023, which includes accumulated interest income.
+The balance of these cash accounts at June 30, 2024 and 2023 was approximately \$125,000 and \$122,000, respectively, of which all is restricted and includes accumulated interest income.

-Net assets with donor restrictions as of June 30, 2023 was restricted to be used for the following purposes:
+Net assets with donor restrictions as of June 30, 2024 and 2023 was restricted to be used for the following purposes: